 “These new results show that planets in open star clusters are about as common as they are around isolated stars — but they are not easy to detect,” adds Luca Pasquini (ESO, Garching, Germany), co-author of the new paper .
 “The new results are in contrast to earlier work that failed to find cluster planets, but agrees with some other more recent observations.
 We are continuing to observe this cluster to find how stars with and without planets differ in mass and chemical makeup.”

-This work also used observations from the SOPHIE instrument at the Observatoire de Haute-Provence in France, the Swiss 1.2-metre Leonhard Euler Telescope at ESO’s La Silla Observatory in Chile and the Hobby Eberly Telescope in Texas, USA.
+- This work also used observations from the SOPHIE instrument at the Observatoire de Haute-Provence in France, the Swiss 1.2-meter Leonhard Euler Telescope at ESO’s La Silla Observatory in Chile and the Hobby Eberly Telescope in Texas, USA.

 Publication: A. Brucalassi, et al., “Three planetary companions around M67 stars,” A&A, Volume 561, January 2014; doi: 10.1051/0004-6361/201322584

 PDF Copy of the Study: Three planetary companions around M67 stars